pgMemento/pgMemento/README.md

 `row_log` table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.
 Depending on the number of tables to alter and on the amount of data that has to be defined as INSERTed this process can take a while.
-With 0 nothing is logged in the first place.
+By passing the number 0 nothing is logged in the first place.
 If you change your mind later, you can still call `pgmemento.log_table_state` (or `pgmemento.log_schema_state`).

 **HINT:** When setting up a new database I would recommend to start pgMemento after bulk imports.
 Otherwise the import will be slower and